datacloning/workshop-2023-edmonton/prior/statistical-and-computational-preliminaries.md

 As you all know, at least in this simple situation, we can write down the likelihood function analytically.
-We can also use calculus and/or numerical optimization such as the ‘optim’ function in R to get the location of the maximum and its Hessian matrix.
+We can also use calculus and/or numerical optimization such as the `optim()` function in R to get the location of the maximum and its Hessian matrix.
 But suppose we do not want to go through all of that and instead want to use the MCMC algorithm.
 Why?
-Because it is easy and can be generalized to hierarchical models.
+Because it is easy and can be generalized to more complex hierarchical models.

 Earlier we noted that as we increase the sample size, the Bayesian posterior converges to the sampling distribution of the MLE.
 We,